 WARNING!
 Mufflers fitted with catalytic converters get very hot during use and remain so for some time after stopping.
 This also applies at idle speed.
 Contact can result in burns to the skin.
 Remember the risk of fire!

 Cooling system

-To achieve correct operating temperature, the machine must be equipped with a cooling system.
+To keep the working temperature as low as possible the machine is equipped with a cooling system.

 The cooling system consists of: